sys-bio/miniSidewinder/README.md

 - There currently is no support for reactions that involve species in different compartments.
 - Currently supported MathML constructs: **pow, ln, log, exp, abs, pi**.

-Please submit an **Issue** if you would like an unsupport SBML feature added to miniSidewinder.
-As time permits, new features will be added.
+Please submit an **Issue** if you would like an unsupported SBML feature added to miniSidewinder.
+As time permits, new features are added.